 A hugely successful pair of Australian children’s book creators do the same thing in their Treehouse series.
 Inserting oneself in your fiction must be a useful tactic for authors and illustrators doing the publicity rounds, visiting schools and whatnot.
 Extra stardom!
 I assumed that’s mostly why Andy and Terry do it.
 But Potter did it first!
 (Was Potter required to do publicity rounds?)

 Pigling Bland begins in carnivalesque fashion, with a series of images depicting the fun mischief of piglets.
-First Potter lists the fun names of the piglets (by the way, Chin-Chin in Japanese is a colloquial, cutesy word for ‘penis’.)
+First Potter lists the fun names of the piglets (by the way, Chin-Chin in Japanese is a colloquial, cutesy word for ‘penis’, a problem also for anyone reading “The Three Pigs” to Japanese kids.)
 Stumpy has had an accident to his tail, so it’s not all fun and games.

 The piglets get stuck in things, they eat soap, they get into baskets of clean clothes, root up carrots…

 Aunt Pettitoes, an old sow, can no longer cope with her eight troublemaking offspring and thus makes them leave home, with the exception of a well-behaved sow named Spot.

 Two of them, boars named Pigling Bland and Alexander, go to market.

 In a mythic journey you’ll probably find images of roads.
 (Or rivers.)

 The point of view switches to the piglets and away from Beatrix Potter and Potter’s sow alter ego, Aunt Pettitoes.